evarobocc/eSign-India-Integration-Java/README.md

 cerFilePath|Public encryption certificate from [UIDAI (Production)](http://uidai.gov.in/images/authentication/uidai_auth_prod.zip).
 otpURL|URL of ESP to post request to generate OTP. eSignURL|URL of ESP to post request to sign pdf/text.

-## Sandbox account
-Developers can use [sandbox](https://server2.e-mudhra.com:8443/eServicesSandbox/) account to integrate and test their applications.